kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 1. Send SIGTERM for sidecars

-For brevity, what happens when some step timeouts and needs to send a SIGKILL is ommited in the above sequence, as it is not relevant for this point.
+For brevity, what happens when some step timeouts and needs to send a SIGKILL is omitted in the above sequence, as it is not relevant for this point.

 The concerns we see with this are that this changes the [current delivery guarantees][hook-delivery] from _at least once_ to _at least twice_ for _some_ containers (for sidecar containers).
-Furthermore, before this patch preStop hooks were delivered only once for most of the times.
-The problem is not if this is idempotent or not (as it should be in any case), but chaning the most common case from deliver preStop hook once to twice.
+Furthermore, before this patch preStop hooks were delivered only once most of the time.
+After this patch is delivered twice for most cases (using sidecars).
+The problem is not if this is idempotent or not (as it should be in any case), but chainging the most common case from delivering preStop hook once to twice.

 Another concern is that in the future a different container type might be added, and these semantics seems difficult to extend.
-For example, let's say a containet type "OrderedPhases" with the semantics of the [explained altenative][phase-startup] is added in the future.
+For example, let's say a container type "OrderedPhases" with the semantics of the [explained alternative][phase-startup] is added in the future.
 When would the preStop hooks be executed now that there are several phases?
 At the beginning?
 If there are 5
 phases: 0, 1, 2, 3 and 4, how should the shutdown behaviour be?
 Run preStop
 hooks for containers marked in phase 0, then kill containers in phase 4, then